blanketcat/clikipedia/README.md

 ### Setting up standalone system

 Presently, a lot of the process for setting up a stand alone system requires manual configuration.
-Soon this should not be an issue.
+Hopefully I'll find the time to finish automating this process.
+Likely future iterations of this project will revolve around storing wikipedia in Hadoop.
 * Download The English Wikipedia XML Dumps
 * The Program Parses Wikipedia
 * The Program Populates Databases